laravel/pennant/notes.md

 ]);
 ```

-Alternatively, you may just pass an array directly to the load method...
+Alternatively, you may pass an array directly to the load method...

 ```php
 <?php